James McAvoy: 2010s

 In 2012, McAvoy was cast as Bruce Robertson in Filth, an adaptation of the Irvine Welsh novel of the same name.
 The film's ensemble cast includes McAvoy's former classmate Shauna Macdonald as his wife, as well as Jamie Bell, Jim Broadbent, Eddie Marsan and Imogen Poots.
 For his role, McAvoy won Best Actor at the British Independent Film Awards in December 2013.
 It was also announced that he would co-star with Jessica Chastain in a double-feature film project, The Disappearance of Eleanor Rigby.
 He performed the male lead in radio play adaptation of Neverwhere written by Neil Gaiman.
 In October 2016, McAvoy played the character Richard in the BBC Radio 4 production of Neil Gaiman's short story 'How The Marquis Got His Coat Back'.

 McAvoy starred in Shakespeare's Macbeth on London's West End in early 2013.
 Macbeth was the first performance at the Trafalgar Transformed, running from 9 February until 27 April.
 The production was directed by Jamie Lloyd who also directed McAvoy in his last stint on the stage in 2009's Three Days of Rain.
 In 2015, McAvoy won the Best Actor award at London's Evening Standard Theater Awards for his portrayal of Jack Gurney in The Ruling Class, a revival of the Peter Barnes play directed by Jamie Lloyd.
 It ran at Trafalgar Studios from 16 January to 11 April 2015.

 McAvoy reprised his role as Professor X in X-Men: Days of Future Past (2014), which grossed $747.9 million worldwide, making it the sixth highest-grossing film of the year 2014 and the second highest-grossing film in the X-Men franchise and in 2016's X-Men: Apocalypse.
 In 2016, he starred in the M. Night Shyamalan thriller Split as Kevin Wendell Crumb, a dissociative identity disorder sufferer with dangerous capabilities.
 In 2018, McAvoy voiced Hazel in the BBC miniseries Watership Down.
 In 2019, he reprised his role as Crumb in Glass and then returned as Professor X in the film Dark Phoenix.
 McAvoy played the adult Bill Denbrough in the horror film It Chapter Two, the sequel to It (2017), which premiered on 6 September 2019 and grossed $473 million at the box office.
 Also in 2019, McAvoy starred as Lord Asriel in the television adaptation of His Dark Materials.

 2020s

 McAvoy voiced Dream in Audible's audio drama adaptation of The Sandman by Neil Gaiman in July 2020.
-McAvoy starred in the Jamie Lloyd Company production of Cyrano de Bergerac which opened in the West End's Harold Pinter Theatre on 3 February 2022, for which he won a What's On Stage award for Best Performer in a Male-Identifying Role.
+McAvoy starred in the Jamie Lloyd Company production of Cyrano de Bergerac which opened in the West End's Playhouse Theatre in December 2019, for which he won a What's On Stage award for Best Performer in a Male-Identifying Role.
 He continued his performance in a limited run at the Harvey Theater at Brooklyn Academy of Music (BAM), opening the show stateside on 5 April 2022 and running until 22 May 2022.
 He began principal photography on his directorial debut, California Schemin', in Scotland in November 2024.